wangarcher/ibuki-v2/doc/data_input_format.md

 ## Coordination Frame
 There are 47 degrees of freedom and _ main joints in ibuki-v2.

-The coordination frame of each joint is set as follows. **Note that the RPY is refering to when you face the frontside of ibuki.**
+The coordination frame of each joint is set as follows. **Note: The axis which face you is Y axis, and all of the directions of the rotations obeys the following coordination frame.**

+**the direction which is the same with the coordinate frame is marked as +1(positive direction).
+Otherwise, it is marked as -1(negative direction)**

+**For example, when ibuki faces you, the neck looks the right side of the image, the direction is +1**

 <img src="https://github.com/ustyui/ibuki-img/blob/master/Picture1.jpg?raw=true" width="200" ><img src="https://github.com/ustyui/ibuki-img/blob/master/Picture2.png?raw=true" width="330" >